 Many adults will remember using microscopes in school and even at home.
 After some frustration and adjusting of focus knobs, a new world was opened up for viewing.
+Even today, the discovery of the “invisible world” among us can still generate a feeling of awe that video games can’t match.
 Microscopes for kids show students and young scientists aspects of our world that are not able to be seen by the naked eye.

 AmScope M30-ABS-KT2-W Beginner Microscope Kit